-A. AUTHORITY: The Cooperating Entity warrants and represents that: it possesses the legal authority to apply for the MNRCP Contribution and to otherwise carry out the Project in accordance with the terms of this Agreement; and that a resolution or similar action has been duly adopted by the governing body of the Cooperating Entity authorizing the filing of the application and implementation of the Project, including all understandings and assurances contained herein, and directing and authorizing the person identified as the official representative of the Cooperating Entity to act in connection with the application and to provide such additional information as may be required by TNC or the DEP and to enter into this Agreement.
+- A. AUTHORITY: The Cooperating Entity warrants and represents that: it possesses the legal authority to apply for the MNRCP Contribution and to otherwise carry out the Project in accordance with the terms of this Agreement; and that a resolution or similar action has been duly adopted by the governing body of the Cooperating Entity authorizing the filing of the application and implementation of the Project, including all understandings and assurances contained herein, and directing and authorizing the person identified as the official representative of the Cooperating Entity to act in connection with the application and to provide such additional information as may be required by TNC or the DEP and to enter into this Agreement.
 If the Cooperating Entity is a non-governmental organization, it shall provide TNC with a current certificate of good standing and a copy of its bylaws and articles of incorporation.
-In addition, the Cooperating Entity shall notify TNC immediately of any change in its corporate or tax status or operations, or if any official judicial, legislative, or administrative proceeding is instituted against the Cooperating Entity that may affect the commitments and obligations agreed herein.

-B. USE OF FUNDS: The Cooperating Entity shall use moneys received under this Agreement only for the purposes of accomplishing the Project.

-C. CLOSING PROCEDURES FOR PROJECT FUNDING AND ACQUISITION: No funds shall be disbursed under this Agreement prior to TNC receipt and approval of photocopies of the following:

-- 1. The fully executed purchase and sale agreement for the Premises or conservation easement therein; - 2.
-Current appraisal of the Premises or conservation easement; - 3.
-Current environmental assessment of the Premises, evidencing no environmental factors which negatively affect the conservation or fair market value of the Premises; - 4.
-Property survey showing: a) that the boundaries of the Premises are not in dispute; b) that there are no encroachments that would interfere with the use of the Premises for their intended purposes under this Agreement and c) the coordinates for at least two corners of the Premises; - 5.
+In addition, the Cooperating Entity shall notify TNC immediately of any change in its corporate or tax status or operations, or if any official judicial, legislative, or administrative proceeding is instituted against the Cooperating Entity that may affect the commitments and obligations agreed herein. - B. COMPLIANCE WITH LAWS: The Cooperating Entity represents, warrants, and agrees that it; (a) has or will obtain at Cooperating Entity's expense (except to the extent otherwise explicitly stated in this Agreement) any permits, licenses, or authorizations, including without limitation, a property owner's prior permission before entering upon any private property, that are required under this Agreement, and; (b) will comply with all statutes, laws, ordinances, executive orders, rules, regulations, court orders, and other governmental requirements for the State of Maine (collectively, "Applicable Laws").
+Cooperating Entity must not take any actions that might cause TNC, DEP, or the Corps to be in violation of any Applicable Laws. - C. USE OF FUNDS: The Cooperating Entity shall use moneys received under this Agreement only for the purposes of accomplishing the Project. - D. CLOSING PROCEDURES FOR PROJECT FUNDING AND ACQUISITION: No funds shall be disbursed under this Agreement prior to TNC receipt and approval of photocopies of the following: - 1.
+The fully executed purchase and sale agreement for the Premises or conservation easement therein: - 2.
+Current appraisal (completed within one year of closing) of the Premises or conservation easement: - 3.
+Current environmental assessment of the Premises (completed within one year of closing), evidencing no environmental factors which negatively affect the conservation or fair market value of the Premises; - 4.
+Property survey showing: - a) that the boundaries of the Premises are not in dispute; - b) that there are no encroachments that would interfere with the use of the Premises for their

+- intended purposes under this Agreement and - c) the coordinates for at least two corners of the Premises; - 5.
 Current title insurance commitment; - 6.
 For fee acquisition, the final deed draft; and for conservation easements, the final easement draft, together with a copy of the current owner's deed; - 7.
 Executed Notice of Project Agreement, in the form attached hereto as Exhibit C; - 8.
 An original counterpart of an escrow letter provided by TNC for receipt and disbursement of funds at closing, which has been countersigned by the Cooperating Entity's approved closing agent; - 9.
 Draft settlement statement indicating proposed disbursement of funds.